AI agents have too much access

 Why “just add auth” falls short

-The obvious response to agent security is authentication and authorization: require login, enforce OAuth scopes, add API keys.
-These are necessary.
-They are also insufficient.
+Authentication and RBAC are necessary but cannot prevent agent context attacks, because they control which APIs an agent can reach, not what context the agent actually receives at inference.
+The obvious response to agent security is to require login, enforce OAuth scopes, add API keys.
+These are necessary, and they are also insufficient.

 Authentication answers “is this agent allowed to connect?”
 Authorization and RBAC go further, defining what resources the agent can access.
 Some platforms do this well: Salesforce’s permission sets, GitHub’s fine-grained tokens, and AWS IAM policies can all restrict access to specific resources.
 But even well-designed RBAC typically operates at the data layer, controlling which records or endpoints an agent can reach.
 It doesn’t control what the agent actually sees at inference time.
 An agent with read access scoped to “sales contacts” still loads all of them into context, whether the current task needs one record or ten thousand.